sri-nivas1227/wysa-api-solution/README.md

         - 200 OK: The request is successful
         - 401 Unauthorized: If authentication credentials are missing or invalid.
 If the token is tampered.
         - 500 Internal Server Error: If an unexpected error occured at the server side.

+d.
+API Name: **Sleep Hours**

+    Endpoint: /api/v1/sleep/assessment
+    Method: POST
+    Description:
+    - This post request will have the no.of sleep hours as a field in the request body.
+    - JWT token will be added to the request headers.
+    - We can add all the data to the database and analyze it to maybe rate the mental health of the user in a scale of 1-10.
+This can be sent as a response for the request.
+    Parameters:
+        1. sleep-hours
+        Type : integer
+        Required: Yes
+    Request Headers:
+    {
+        Content-Type : "application/json",
+        Authorization : "Bearer <token>"
+    }
+    Request Body:
+        Format: JSON
+        Example:
+            {
+                sleep-hours : <int>
+            }
+    Response:
+        Format: JSON
+        Example:
+            {
+                status: "success",
+                mental-health-rating : <an integer>
+            }
+    Response Desc: We can use the data to analyze and extract different type of information, but here I'm trying to rate the mental health of the user.
+    Response Code:
+        - 200 OK: The request is successful
+        - 401 Unauthorized: If authentication credentials are missing or invalid.
+If the token is tampered.
+        - 500 Internal Server Error: If an unexpected error occured at the server side.